 Why they should carry these benefits is not clear.
 Now, for the first time, scientists at the University of Eastern Finland in Kuopio are getting to the bottom of the molecular mechanisms behind whole grains' health benefits.

 Principal investigator Dr. Kati Hanhineva explains why the scientists began looking into this, saying, "Whole grains are one of the healthiest foods there is.
 For instance, we know that a high intake of whole grains protects against type 2 diabetes and cardiovascular diseases."

 "Up until now, however, we haven't understood the cellular mechanisms through which a whole grain-rich diet impacts our body."

-The recent study looked at the effects of a grain-heavy diet on both mice and humans, and the new findings were published recently in The American Journal of Clinical Nutrition.
+The recent study looked at the effects of a grain-heavy diet on both mice and humans, and the new findings were published recently in

 After participants had eaten higher levels of whole grains for 12 weeks, the researchers carried out a metabolomics analysis; metabolomics is the study of chemical processes involving metabolites, which are small molecules formed by and during metabolic processes.

 The researchers were particularly interested in betaine, a group of compounds that has a range of biological functions.
 Whole grains are an important dietary source of betaine compounds, and the researchers had a hunch that they might help explain whole grains' healthful benefits.

 As expected, their analysis demonstrated a significant increase in betaine compounds following the 12-week whole grain diet; this boost in levels was measured in both mice and humans.
 According to Dr. Hanhineva, "This is the first time many of these betaine compounds were observed in the human body in the first place."